coffeeBehindTea/english_vocabulary_scan_and_write/README.md

 "get_word_from_pic" extracts words from image.

-"word_quiz" writes the words in to the blank template
+"word_quiz" writes the words in to the blank template.
+The template is contained in the files